smbeiragh/sanam/README.md

 }

 /* BAD */
+/* sould not bound on to utill class*/
 .someClass .u-pullLeft{
     color: blue;
 }
 ```

 ## Scoping Classes (s-)
-Scoping classes lets to define a scope of DOM whit special styles, .e.g in content manage management
+Scoping classes lets to define a scope of DOM with special styles, .e.g in content manage management
-system, dynamic contents like post and pages can be considered as content scope, under content scope
+systems, dynamic contents like post and pages can be considered as content scope, under content scope
 we can setup a custom typography, styling headings, paragraphs etc.
 These classes can lead to pure css codes and should be used wisely and limited.